So you are thinking of using Ubuntu? Or perhaps you have already started using Ubuntu?

 Method 1: Use inside Windows with WSL

-Install Ubuntu inside Windows using WSL (this guide is not suitable for such installation method)
+Install Ubuntu inside Windows using WSL (this 'getting started' guide is not suitable for Ubuntu installed with WSL).

 Method 2: Use Ubuntu in a VM in Windows